encord-team/encord-active/docs/docs/metrics/heuristic.md

 ```python
 score = 1 - cv2.Laplacian(image, cv2.CV_64F).var()
 ```

 Implementation on [GitHub](https://github.com/encord-team/encord-active/blob/main/src/encord_active/lib/metrics/heuristic/img_features.py)

 ## Brightness

-This metric ranks images by their brightness.
+Ranks images their brightness.

 Brightness is computed as the average (normalized) pixel value across each image.

 Implementation on [GitHub](https://github.com/encord-team/encord-active/blob/main/src/encord_active/lib/metrics/heuristic/img_features.py)

 ## Contrast

-This metric ranks images by their contrast.
+Ranks images by their contrast.

 Contrast is computed as the standard deviation of the pixel values.

 Implementation on [GitHub](https://github.com/encord-team/encord-active/blob/main/src/encord_active/lib/metrics/heuristic/img_features.py)

 ## Green Values

-This metric Ranks images by how much blue is present in the image.
+Ranks images by how green the average value of the
+                    image is.

 Implementation on [GitHub](https://github.com/encord-team/encord-active/blob/main/src/encord_active/lib/metrics/heuristic/img_features.py)

 ## Inconsistent Object Classification and Track IDs
 This algorithm looks for overlapping objects in consecutive frames that have different classes.
 Furthermore, if classes are the same for overlapping objects but have different track-ids, they will be flagged as potential inconsistencies in tracks.

 **Example 1:**
 ```
       Frame 1                       Frame 2
 ┌───────────────────┐        ┌───────────────────┐